shruthie21/flight_booking_frontend/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+## Installation

+1. Ensure you have Node.js installed on your system.
+You can download it from [here](https://nodejs.org/).
+2. Clone this repository to your local machine.
+3. Navigate to the project directory and run the following command to install dependencies:
+   npm install
+   npm start

 ### Features Implemented